justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 ## Next Steps

 Let's now go through the steps of training the model.
-The output of this process will be to have an array in C which we can run on an y microcontroller to make predictions.
+The output of this process will be to have an array in C which we can run on any microcontroller to make predictions.

 ## Train the Model